3PhaseInsight/data-platform/SM_Characterization.md

 },
 ```

-A dedicated "data_quality" column will be added to the `meter` table in order to be able to query this information quickly.
+A dedicated "data_quality" JSONB column will be added to the `meter` table in order to be able to query this information quickly.

 ## Data Statistics